squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 == Outline ==

 This example outlines how to configure a Linux router to policy route traffic (web in this instance) towards a Squid proxy.
-Various users are using embedded Linux devices (such as OpenWRT) as gateways and wish to implement transparent caching.

 == Usage ==

+Various networks are using embedded Linux devices (such as OpenWRT) as gateways and wish to implement transparent caching.

 There's no obvious policy routing in Linux - you use iptables to mark interesting traffic, iproute2 ip rules to choose an alternate routing table and a default route in the alternate routing table to policy route to the distribution.